-- notice of the opportunities for the public to access and participate in such electronic meeting; and - e.
+- e.
 Any such electronic meeting of the Public Entities shall be open to electronic participation by the public and closed to in-person participation by the public; and - f.
 For any matters requiring a public hearing, public comment may be solicited by electronic means in advance and shall also be solicited through telephonic or other electronic means during the course of the electronic meeting.
 All such public comments will be provided to members of the Public Entity at or before the electronic meeting and made part of the record for such meeting; and - g.
 The minutes of all electronic meeting shall conform to the requirements of law, identify how the meeting was conducted, members participating, and specify what actions were taken at the meeting.
 The Public Entities may approve minutes of an electronic meeting at a subsequent electronic meeting and shall later approve all such minutes at a regular or special meeting after the emergency and disaster has ended.